vippsas/vipps-recurring-api/v2-to-v3-migration-guide.md

 }
 ```

-To draft agreement with a [variable amount](https://vippsas.github.io/vipps-developer-docs/docs/APIs/recurring-api/vipps-recurring-api#recurring-agreements-with-variable-amount), `pricing.type` should be set to `VARIABLE`
+To draft agreement with a [variable amount](https://vippsas.github.io/vipps-developer-docs/docs/APIs/recurring-api/vipps-recurring-api#recurring-agreements-with-variable-amount), `pricing.type` should be set to `VARIABLE`.

 Truncated example of request body for the [draft agreement]() endpoint from V2 and the equivalent in V3: